-The Wisconsin HIV CTR Program is designed to serve those individuals at increased risk for HIV because they comprise the majority of reported cases of HIV in Wisconsin-men who have sex with men, men who have sex with men and inject drugs, and people who inject drugs among other groups.
-During 2019, one out of four diagnoses occurred at CTR sites (Figure 15).
+The Wisconsin HIV CTR Program is designed to serve those individuals at increased risk for HIV because they comprise the majority of reported HIV cases in Wisconsin-men who have sex with men, men who have sex with men and inject drugs, and people who inject drugs among other groups.
+However, the COVID-19 pandemic disrupted the in-person HIV testing services at these CTR sites.
+During 2020, one out of six new diagnoses occurred at the CTR sites (Figure 15).

-Depending on the funding source, some testing sites have testing targets.
-Those sites with targets tested a higher percentage of people with reported male-male sexual contact (which also includes those with reported risk of male-male sexual contact and injection drug use) and injection drug use compared to the sites without testing targets (Figure 16).
-The sites without testing targets primarily tested people with reported male-female sexual contact risk (70%).
+Depending on the funding source, some testing sites have testing objectives.
+Those sites with objectives tested a higher percentage of people with reported male-male sexual contact (which also includes those with reported risk of male-male sexual contact and injection drug use) and injection drug use compared to the sites without testing objectives (Figure 16).
+The sites without testing objectives primarily tested people with reported malefemale sexual contact risk (70%).

-The overall positivity rate in Milwaukee-the number of new HIV diagnoses divided by the total number of HIV tests for each year-is higher among men who have sex with men (summarized here as MSM including MSM/IDU).
-Specifically, the positivity rate was highest among black MSM followed by Hispanic MSM.
+The overall positivity rate in Milwaukee- the number of new HIV diagnoses divided by the total number of HIV tests for each year-is higher among men who have sex with men (summarized here as MSM including MSM/IDU).
+Specifically, the positivity rate was highest among Black MSM followed by Hispanic MSM.

-Among black MSM, the number of HIV tests conducted by CTR sites in Milwaukee has fluctuated around a median of 1,217 tests per year during 2015-2019.
-The overall positivity rates ranged from 0.7% to 2.2% during this time period with a median of 1.1% (Figure 17).
+Among Black MSM, the number of HIV tests conducted by CTR sites in Milwaukee has fluctuated around a median of 957 tests per year during 2016-2020.
+The overall positivity rates ranged from 0.7% to 2.2% during this time period with a median of 1.3% (Figure 17).

-Among black MSM, the number of HIV tests conducted by CTR sites has fluctuated during 2015-2019.
+Among Black MSM, the number of HIV tests conducted by CTR sites has fluctuated during 2016-2020.

-Number of CTR HIV tests among black MSM, Milwaukee, 2015-2019
+Number of CTR HIV tests among Black MSM, Milwaukee, 2016-2020